JetBrains/Qodana/topics/space-automation.md

 ## Forward report to Qodana Cloud

-Once you generated a [project token](cloud-projects.xml) in Qodana Cloud, in the **Settings** section of your JetBrains Space environment you can [create a secret](https://%Space-secret%).
-Save the copied project token as the value for this secret.
+Once you generated a [project token](cloud-projects.xml) in Qodana Cloud, in the **Settings** section of your JetBrains Space environment [create a secret](https://%Space-secret%) with the `qodana-token` name.
+Save the project token as the value for this secret.

-Here is the script that lets you forward inspection reports to Qodana Cloud.
+Below is the script that lets you forward inspection reports to Qodana Cloud.
 It defines the `QODANA_TOKEN` variable that refers to the `qodana-token` secret.

-The  `QODANA_REMOTE_URL`, `QODANA_BRANCH`, and `QODANA_REVISION` variables are also required by Qodana Cloud to provide the repository URL, inspected branch, and commit hash.
+The `QODANA_REMOTE_URL`, `QODANA_BRANCH`, and `QODANA_REVISION`variables provide information about the repository URL, name of the inspected branch, and commit hash.

 ```kotlin
 job("Qodana") {